Cult films are known for their dedicated and passionate fanbase. Some of these movies, in turn, come from a cult literary work.

 Winston Groom, 1986

 The Lord of the Rings: The Fellowship of the Ring.
-The 2001 movie compared to the 1954 book, The Fellowship of the Ring
+Poster of the 2001 movie and cover of the 1954 book, The Fellowship of the Ring

 VS3